danawoodruff/ETL_Project/README.md

 <h2> Database Replication Instructions</h2>
 The first step into replicating this project is to analyze and create an <a href="https://github.com/plqualls/ETL_Project/blob/main/ERDv11.sql">ERDv11.</a>

 * As an alternative process a notebook was created in which transformation was primarily with Python.
-The endpoint is identical to the original v11 notebook[Alt_Master_v11](https://github.com/Krla20/ETL_Project/blob/main/Alt_Master_v11.ipynb).
+The endpoint is identical to the original v11 notebook [Alt_Master_v11](https://github.com/Krla20/ETL_Project/blob/main/Alt_Master_v11.ipynb).
 * Also, to run the jupyter notebook a secrets.py file with your username= "postgres" and password= "password_here" should be added.
 <br>
 To reproduce the pipeline, run the Jupyter Notebook that is included in the repository called <a href="https://github.com/plqualls/ETL_Project/blob/main/Master_file_v11.ipynb">Master_file_v11.</a>